Neesh774/TerraBot/README.md

 - ``meme`` will give you a random meme from the r/dankmemes subreddit.
 - ``mock <text>`` wiLl mOck tHe TeXt lIkE thIs.
 ### Info
-- ``help [command]`` will DM you with a list of all Beano's commands, or give you information about any one command.
+- ``help [command]`` will DM you with a list of all TerraBot's commands, or give you information about any one command.
-- ``ping``will give you information about Beano's latency.
+- ``ping``will give you information about TerraBot's latency.
 ### Levels
 - ``clearxp`` will clear everybody's xp.
 - ``getlevel <xp>`` will tell you how many levels a certain amount of xp is.